Politics of China: Foreign relations

 Chinese leader Hu Jintao and US president George W. Bush, with first ladies Liu Yongqing and Laura Bush, wave from the White House.
 The relationship between the world's sole superpower United States and the emerging superpower status of the PRC is closely watched by international observers.

 The Karakoram Highway connecting China and Pakistan is an example of China's international development involvements.

 The PRC maintains diplomatic relations with most countries in the world.
 In 1971, the PRC replaced the Republic of China, commonly known as "Taiwan" since the 1970s, as the sole representative of China in the United Nations and as one of the five permanent members of the United Nations Security Council.
 China had been represented by the Republic of China at the time of the UN's founding in 1945.
 (See also China and the United Nations.)

 Under the One-China policy, the PRC has made it a precondition to establishing diplomatic relations that the other country acknowledges its claim to all of China, including Taiwan, and severs any official ties with the Republic of China (ROC) government.
 The government actively opposes foreign government meetings with the 14th Dalai Lama in a political capacity, as the spokesperson for a separatist movement in Tibet.

-The PRC has been playing a leading role in calling for free trade areas and security pacts amongst its Asia-Pacific neighbours.
+The PRC has been playing a leading role in calling for free trade areas and security pacts amongst its Asia-Pacific neighbors.
 In 2004, the PRC proposed an entirely new East Asia Summit (EAS) framework as a forum for regional security issues that pointedly excluded the United States.
 The EAS, which includes ASEAN Plus Three, India, Australia and New Zealand, held its inaugural summit in 2005.
 China is also a founding member of the Shanghai Cooperation Organisation (SCO), alongside Russia, Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan.

-Much of the current foreign policy is based on the concept of "China's peaceful development".
-Nonetheless, crises in relations with foreign countries have occurred at various times in its recent history, particularly with the United States; e.g., the U.S. bombing of the Chinese embassy in Belgrade during the Kosovo conflict in May 1999 and the Hainan Island incident in April 2001.
-China's foreign relations with many Western nations suffered for a time following the 1989 Tiananmen Square protests and massacre.
-A much troubled foreign relationship is that between China and Japan, which has been strained at times by Japan's refusal to acknowledge its wartime past to the satisfaction of the PRC, such as revisionistic comments made by prominent Japanese officials, and insufficient details given to the Nanjing Massacre and other atrocities committed during World War II in Japanese history textbooks.
-Another point of conflict between the two countries is the frequent visits by Japanese government officials to the Yasukuni Shrine, which honors not only Japanese World War II dead but also many convicted World War II war criminals, including 14 Class A convictions.